nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp3.md

 - If you're completely done with the instance, you can "Delete" it.
 This will delete all files though, so [download](#files-to-bucket) any files you want to keep!

 ![](./gcp_images/gcp_vmstop.png "Stop or delete VM")

-## TO DO: want something here about checking billing...?
-- but if you're on the free trial, nothing will show up (not even compute usage) until you run out of the trial period...